Does obesity cause heart disease and how can you reduce your risk?

 There is no perfect diet for losing weight.
 But there are scientifically proven ways of eating that can help you manage weight and prevent the weight from coming back.
 Focus on managing a healthy weight instead of going to extremes in limiting how much you eat.
 Here are some examples of diets for obesity treatment:

-There are many reasons why we gain and manage weight and sometimes, they have to do with how we feel.
+There are many reasons why we gain and lose weight and sometimes, they have to do with how we feel.

 Stress can also change the way that you eat and put you at more risk of developing obesity.
 Learning to manage the stress in your life is one strategy you can also include in your weight management plan.
 Get 8 tips for managing your stress and your weight.

 Regular exercise is very important for losing and managing your weight.
-To make sure that your obesity weight loss programme is as effective as possible, consider adding aerobic and resistance exercises to your routine.
-You should also move more in general.
+To make sure that your weight management programme is as effective as possible, consider adding aerobic and resistance exercises to your routine.16 You should also move more in general.

 Find tips for getting a good start on a new exercise programme here.